 Separately, the unions have been fighting to force Asarco to pay some $10 million in copper-price bonuses to about 750 current and former employees.

-After a federal district court and the 9th U.S. Circuit Court of Appeals upheld a federal arbitrator’s ruling that Asarco must pay the disputed bonuses, the company has appealed the matter to the U.S. Supreme Court.
+After a federal district court and the 9th U.S. Circuit Court of Appeals upheld an arbitrator’s ruling that Asarco must pay the disputed bonuses, the company has appealed the matter to the U.S. Supreme Court.

 Now in summer recess, the high court is expected to decide in October whether to review the case.

 An official of the United Steelworkers would not comment Tuesday.

 Officials of Asarco and parent Grupo Mexico have ignored repeated requests for comment on the contract negotiations or the copper-price bonus case.